 2. Don't edit.
 Just write.

 Easier said than done, right?
 If you are going to progress with your story, you must force yourself to leave the typos for later.
-That isn't what November is for when it comes to NaNo.
-Truthfully, even if you're writing outside of NaNo, you should limit how much you self-edit as you write.
+Truthfully, no matter how you're pacing your writing, you should limit how much you self-edit as you write.
 It can inhibit your flow, and you won't get everything into your story like you had planned.
 You don't want to forget a detail because you should have—but didn't—have time to put it into your story.

 Handwriting instead of typing when you write is a good way to keep your eyes on the future and not on the squiggly red lines under words that Word or Google Docs doesn't like.
 Although, when I write quickly by hand, my words tend to lose their legibility, so be sure you're writing clearly and in a script you'll be able to read later.